 BCIA's Vision

-Through effective professional self-regulation, BCIA and its Registrants shall be consistently regarded by the people of British Columbia as upholding and protecting the public interest.
+Through effective professional self-regulation, BCIA and its registrants shall be consistently regarded by the people of British Columbia as upholding and protecting the public interest.

 BCIA's Mission